-The tail pipe of the muffler should be centered with the exit hole in the bottom pan.
+The muffler tail pipe should be centered with the exit hole in the bottom pan.
 Exhaust system must be free of rust or leaks.
 Make sure that all parts are securely in place.

 Check retaining springs condition and replace if necessary.